Walking down the aisle

 Make sure someone knows how to re-do a tie.

-Ensure someone in the bridal party has anything either member of the couple may think they will need for the ceremony, if they usually gets a dry mouth when nervous- have water, if they think they may cry- have tissues.
+Ensure someone in the bridal party has whatever either member of the couple may think they will need for the ceremony, if they usually get a dry mouth when nervous- have water, if they think they may cry- have tissues.

 Consider your order and what is important in determining that order for you- relationship with them, height etc.